 Have you had health issues, like an illness or injury?
-Has someone talked to you about pre-existing conditions and medical stability and you’re wondering whether you’re covered by your travel insurance?
+Has someone talked to you about pre-existing conditions and medical stability1 and you’re wondering whether you’re covered by your travel insurance2?

 Here’s what you need to know.